‘Pure Mathematics is, in its way, the poetry of logical ideas’ Albert Einstein

-Become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately;
+- To become fluent in the fundamentals of mathematics through varied and frequent practice with increasingly complex problems

-Solve problems by applying their mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions.
+- To be able to solve problems by applying mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps and persevering in seeking solutions

 Click HERE to view Year 1 Maths

 Click HERE to view Year 3 Maths

 Click HERE to view Year 4 Maths